What is Urethane?

-Urethane is a potent carcinogen causing a wide variety of local and systemic tumors in laboratory animals.
+Urethane is a potent carcinogen causing a wide variety of local and systemic tumours in laboratory animals.
 Urethane has been of low acute oral toxicity in mice.
-Following injection into rats and mice adverse effects on the immune system occurred.
+Following injection into rats and mice, adverse effects on the immune system occurred.

 Is urethane rubber or plastic?

 Polyurethanes are part of an artificial rubber family of elastomers.
 They’re exceptional in combining rigid plastics strength with rubber flexibility and elasticity.
 All-polyurethane applications include hoses, auto bushings, seat foam, skateboard frames, and spandex.

 What is a urethane catalyst?

 The amine-based urethane catalysts are used as traditional, reactive, delayed reaction and trimerization catalysts for polyurethane manufacturing.
 Urethane catalysts are used in industrial applications making paints, coatings, fibers, adhesives, and sealants.

 Are urethane fumes harmful?